Cryptocurrency in SMSFs

 Information you may wish to consider prior to investing with a SMSF.

 Since fund trustees are responsible for all fund decisions and compliance, risks are weighted heavier on the trustees.
-The risks of cryptocurrency SMSFs include low or negative returns, and assumption of full responsibility even when life changes (e.g. losing your house or job).
+The risks of cryptocurrency SMSFs include low or negative returns, and assumption of full responsibility even through major life changes (e.g. losing your house or job).

 The sole purpose test is one of the legislative requirements for any SMSF.
-The sole purpose test requires that Cryptocurrency SMSF funds can only be maintained for the sole purpose of providing fund members with retirement or death benefits.
+The sole purpose test requires that cryptocurrency SMSF funds can only be maintained for the sole purpose of providing fund members with death or retirement benefits.
 For example, if you have a piece of art in your fund, the art piece cannot be displayed at an SMSF member’s house.

 A common consideration about cryptocurrency self-managed super funds is the high number of ongoing costs that may be required for fund maintenance.
 According to MoneySmart, some of the costs for maintaining a cryptocurrency SMSF include: